 To figure out your pattern you need to test BP at specific times.
 These times are listed in the BP log below.
 Download it and use it for a few days.
 It will help you find your own BP triggers.

 Is it normal when blood pressure fluctuates wildly?

 Fluctuating blood pressure is common to ALL of us.
 We all have it regardless whether we are actively looking for it or not.
 Yet I must clarify.
 It is not just any fluctuations, but erratic fluctuations that should concern us.
 So, although we all experience some swings we first must distinguish the good from the bad or, to be more exact, the erratic from the normal.
 Only then we can make any conclusions about our heart health.

-Blood pressure fluctuations to look out for
+3 examples of wild fluctuations to watch out for

 Not all blood pressure fluctuations are good.
 Some, besides immediately increasing risk for strokes and heart attacks, have additional effects.
 Here are three common examples of blood pressure fluctuating wildly that does not fit into a healthy range: